-Dr. Mileah Kromer is an associate professor of political science and the director of the Sarah T. Hughes Field Politics Center.
+Dr. Mileah Kromer is an associate professor of political science and the director of the Sarah T. Hughes Center for Politics.
 She teaches courses on American state politics, research methods, and survey methodology in the Center for People, Politics, and Markets.
-In her role as director of the Sarah T. Hughes Field Politics Center, she oversees every aspect of the Goucher Poll, including interviewer training, questionnaire construction, sampling, and data analysis.
+In her role as director of the Sarah T. Hughes Center for Politics, she oversees every aspect of the Goucher College Poll, including questionnaire construction, sampling, and data analysis.
 Her research interests include public opinion, survey research methodology, and American state politics.
-Her scholarly work has appeared in Social Science Quarterly, the Social Science Journal, the Journal of Legislative Studies, and the Journal of Political Science Education.
+Her scholarly work has appeared in Social Science Quarterly, the Social Science Journal, Survey Practice, and Politics & Gender.
 She is a frequent commentator on Maryland politics and has been quoted in The Washington Post, The Atlantic, NPR, and ABC News.
 Her opinion writing has appeared in The Hill, CNN, The Washington Post, The Baltimore Sun, and Salon.

 Kromer, M., Goidel, K., & Climek, M. (2017).
 Does It Really Make a Fracking Difference?
 The Conditional Effects of Question Wording on Support for Hydraulic Fracturing.
 Survey Practice, 10(1).

 Hogan, R. E., Kromer, M. K., & Wrzenski, R. L. (2016).
 Electoral Consequences of Lawmaking Activities for State Legislative Incumbents.
 Social Science Quarterly, 97(3), 636-649.

 Cale, T., & Kromer, M. (2015).
 Does proximity matter?
 Plant location, public awareness, and support for nuclear energy.
 The Social Science Journal, 52(2), 148-155.